stefanhaustein/quake2-libgdx-port/README.md

 # quake2-libgdx-port

-This is a fork of quake2-playn-port and still work in progres.
+This is a fork of quake2-playn-port and still work in progress.

+Goals:

+ - Become familiar with libgdx
+ - Fix web sound
+ - Make sure the web version works with all modern browsers
+ - Make the code run on Android

 Status: